 152 The Emergence of Modern Africa.
-Spring (4).

 The history of sub-Saharan Africa from the end of the Atlantic slave trade to the present.
 Agency and the development of new African identities underscore an interdisciplinary examination of how Africa negotiated European colonization and the subsequent challenges of independence and neo-imperialism.
-Offered as needed.

 185 Public History Internship.
 Fall (1-4), Spring (1-4), May Term (1-3).
 Independent internship overseen by faculty member in partnership with a local historical institution.
 Duties, responsibilities, opportunities, and availability will vary.
 Students will work in concert with public history professionals in an archive, museum, or other public history setting.
 Repeatable for a maximum of 6 credits.
-Offered as needed.
-CN only.

 200 History of Wine.
-May Term (3).

 The study of the history of wine as it has evolved from its origins over 5,000 years ago in Russia to its contemporary development in California.
 Instructing how best to develop the necessary skills to communicate and appreciate the emergence of wine as a focus of culture and lifestyle; hence the prerequisites.

 Prerequisite: Must be minimum 21 years of age.
 Course fee applies.